cyber-republic/developer-workshop/2019-07-31/README.md

 Don't be alarmed.
 Just wait for this transaction to be added to the block and look at the results again to verify whether it did go through.

-## Retrieve Metadata stored in DID
+## Sidechain Service: Retrieve Metadata stored in DID

 Retrieving the DID info must be on the Misc.API DID Sidechain - port 9092